RoryLinnane-Evolve/BasketBallClub/README.md

-# Clare Cascaders Basketball Club Registration System
+# Basketball Club Registration System

 ## Overview
-This repository contains the source code for the Clare Cascaders Basketball Club Registration System.
+This repository contains the source code for the a Basketball Club Registration System.
 The system was developed to streamline the registration process for club members, addressing issues with clunky software.

 ## Features
 - **Dynamic Registration System:** The system adapts based on the number of players being registered and applicable discounts, simplifying the process for the registrar.